7 companies that are leading the way for solar-powered cars

 In the past, Tesla has shunned the use of solar panels in its cars, the CEO saying the method lacks efficiency.
 It seems that the work of competitors may just have convinced Musk and the engineers at Tesla.

-Musk claims the solar panels will have the capacity to add 15 miles (24 km) per day to the car's range.
+Musk claims the solar panels can add 15 miles (24 km) per day to the car's range.
 He says the average a person drives per day in the U.S. is 30 miles (48 km).